 Proofreading is often confounded with editing.
-Editing involves revisions of the document, often with major changes, to ensure alignment with goals, accuracy of information, or modification of tone.
+Editing involves revisions of the document, often with major changes, to ensure alignment with goals, the accuracy of information, or tone modification.

 Only once those major edits are complete can the document move to the proofreading stage.
-Proofreading ensures the finalize content is free of linguistic and formatting errors.
+Proofreading ensures the final content is free of linguistic and formatting errors.

 The following list presents the strategies we recommend for better proofreading.